Last Updated on

 This product contains 20g of plant-based protein per serving, which seems to be the standard for many of these plant-derived shakes.

 However, it also features beet-derived slow-burning carbs, as well as Omega-3s and a whopping 26 vitamins and minerals.

 Low in calories and loaded with health benefits, these ready-to-go shakes are essentially a plant-based meal in a bottle which you can grab on your way out the door.

-I’ve always liked Huel packaging – it’s incredibly simple and not particularly marketed to any gender or demographic, which is rare to see in the fitness world.
+I’ve always liked Huel's packaging – it’s incredibly simple and not marketed specifically to any gender or demographic, which is rare in the fitness world.

-To top all of this off, Huel powder has a very low GI (Glycaemic Index) of 27, so diabetic vegans may find it preferable when dieting.
+To top all of this off, Huel's powder powder has a very low GI (Glycaemic Index) of 27, so diabetic vegans may find it preferable when dieting.

 Who says that vegan is boring?

 11. Vega All-in-One Protein Powder

 Start your day with multi-sourced protein, vitamins, minerals, probiotics, antioxidants, and Omega-3s, all sourced from the power of plants in Vega One Organic

 This all-in-one vegan meal replacement shake seems to have a good balance of healthy ingredients.